Marcos-gjr/Marcos-gjr/README.md

-### Bem vindo ao meu perfil, aceita um café? ☕

-- 🔭 Trabalho com Costumer Success
+### Welcome to my profile, would you like a coffee? ☕

+- 👋 Hi, i'm Marcos Jr
+- 🔭 I am working with costumer success
-- 🌱 Estudando Engenharia de Software
+- 🌱 I'm currently Studying Software Engineering

 <div align="center">